To help you understand the many terms you will come across when considering equity release, we've put together the following glossary:

 Important information about the financial product you are buying, describing key features and risks.

-The maximum amount that can be borrowed against a property based on age and sex of the youngest applicant and the property value.
+The maximum amount that can be borrowed against a property based on the age of the youngest applicant and the property value.

 The fee you pay to a solicitor for their services.